Skip to content

 Spectral Range

-• Units: nmnm
+• Units: nm\mathrm{nm}

-• Typical range: 4001100nm400-1100nm
+• Typical range: 4001100nm400{-}1100\unit{nm}

 Sensitive Area

-• Units: mm2mm^2
+• Units: mm2\mathrm{mm^2}

-• Typical range: 110mm21-10mm^2
+• Typical range: 110mm21{-}10\unit{mm^2}

 The sensitive area is the area of the PN junction that is exposed and responds to light.
-A larger sensitive area will result in a photodiode being able detect lower levels of light, and provide more bits of resolution.
+A larger sensitive area will result in a photodiode being able to detect lower levels of light, and provide more bits of resolution.

-Mechanical outline showing the sensitive area on the top face of the Vishay BPW34 photodiode (DIP-2 package)3.
+Mechanical outline showing the sensitive area on the top face of the Vishay BPW34 photodiode (DIP-2 package).3

 Dark Current

-Idark(T2)=Idark(T1)2T2T16\begin{align} I_{dark}(T_2) = I_{dark}(T_1) \cdot 2^{\frac{T_2 - T_1}{6}} \end{align}
+Idark(T2)=Idark(T1)2T2T110\begin{align*} I_{dark}(T_2) = I_{dark}(T_1) \cdot 2^{\frac{T_2 - T_1}{10}} \end{align*}

 Basic Photodiode-based Transimpedance Amplifier Circuit